Are you a beginner photographer who doesn’t want to spend much money on equipment?

 When I saw a lioness feeding her cubs, I was ready!
 My camera’s continuous shooting speed of 5 fps allowed me to focus on getting close enough and snapping photos quickly enough so that none of their movements were blurred by a slower shutter speed or missed by an inaccurate focus point.

-And advanced auto white balance mode took the responsibility to recreate the scene with authentic and realistic tones.
+Advanced auto white balance mode created the scene with authentic and realistic tones.

 Why is this camera the best?